 What exactly is Microsoft SharePoint?

-5 Best Practices to use SharePoint as your Knowledge Base
+5 Best Practices to Use SharePoint as Your Knowledge Base

 For 19 years since its initial launch in 2001, companies have widely used SharePoint to collect, develop, share, and manage expertise in the organizational knowledge base.

-The sheer amount of information security makes it impossible to find the right data quickly.
-For your expertise in SharePoint, you can use enterprise metadata management to label information and make the look-up time shorter.
+The sheer amount of information security makes it impossible to find the correct data quickly.
+In SharePoint, you can use enterprise metadata management to label information and make the look-up time shorter.

-Collaborate, collaborate, and collaborate:
+Collaborate, Collaborate, and Collaborate

-SharePoint is not only a doc repository but a collaborative platform that can be used in sharing tacit knowledge of the experts and IT professionals.
+SharePoint is not only a doc repository but a collaborative platform.
+It can get used in sharing tacit knowledge of the experts and IT professionals.

 Collaboration is quite essential for any company to ensure the growth of not only the organization but its staff members as well.
 You can set permissions on who can edit, view, or comment, make it available to everyone in the enterprise, or share it only with specific people.

 After Action Review (AAR), initially developed by the US Army, is an easy process to execute in Microsoft SharePoint.
 AARs are reviews done by experts on their actions and help employees make better decision-making capabilities.

-After the completion of a task or a document, experts give their feedback on what is done, why a particular action was taken over other steps, how a different potential approach can provide a better customization result, what security parameters are given, and other things.
+After completing the task or a document, experts give their feedback on what was done, why a particular action was taken over other steps, how a different potential approach can provide a better customization result, what security parameters are given, and other things.

 You don’t want the Sales team SOP to be accessible by the HR team and vice versa.
 So assigning permissions on each doc is a very crucial thing to do and is used for various taxonomies of validation purposes.

-But if your company has more than ten team members, and if a new member joins the marketing team, the last thing you want to do is add the person to every document taxonomies related to marketing.
-This could take hours.
+But if your company has more than ten team members, and if a new member joins the marketing team, the last thing you want to do is add the person to every document taxonomy related to marketing.
+It could take hours.
 It is worse than someone quitting the team.

 The next tip for you while using SharePoint is to set up an information architecture for your site environment.
-A site’s information and navigation architecture determine how the site is set up-in pages, modules, a document library, and much more.
+A site’s information and navigation architecture determine how the site is set up in pages, modules, a document library, and much more.

 Advantages of SharePoint Knowledge Management Solution

-Having discussed the best practices in SharePoint Knowledge Base software, the next thing you need to consider are the advantages and shortcomings of having a knowledge base on SharePoint.
+Having discussed the best practices in SharePoint Knowledge management software, the next thing you need to consider are the advantages and shortcomings of having a knowledge base on SharePoint.

 Effortless Onboarding for Microsoft Users

-Almost 95% of your staff is likely to have used any of the Microsoft Office 365 Suite applications.
-With the very high popularity of Microsoft Applications, you can use software for knowledge management initiatives from the same suite that your staff use for their day to day tasks in the field.
+Almost 95% of your staff is likely to have used Microsoft Office 365 Suite applications.
+With the very high popularity of Microsoft Applications, use software for knowledge management solutions from the same suite that your staff use for their day to day tasks in the field.

-One system for all your needs
+One System for all Your Needs

 SharePoint is your Organization’s Wikipedia

 Simply type a few terms in the search bar, and all relevant content, a web part of documents can be found in a couple of seconds.
 Anyone can add content types and access the data of the knowledge base system.